SCIInstitute/ShapeWorks/docs/users/Windows_README.txt

    Note: If you already have anaconda/miniconda installed, this step may hang.
 If this step hangs, please uninstall anaconda/miniconda and re-install it and then run conda_installs.bat.

-7. CD to your copied Examples\Python location
+7. In Anaconda Promt with shapeworks environment activated,CD to your copied Examples\Python location

 8. Run "python RunUseCase.py --use_case [insert name of use case here]".
 For names for the use cases that are currently released, run: "python RunUseCase.py --help"

+9. In Anaconda Promt with shapeworks environment activated,CD to your copied Examples\Python\notebooks\tutorials location

+10. Run "jupyter notebook" to open the notebooks

 Running conda_installs.bat will activate the conda shapeworks environment